-Sheffield known for producing steel than rock stars but here I am at the grave of one who lived and died as one (drugs and booze.)
-He was a songwriter of co-lead guitarist of rock band Def Leppard.
-I can remember seeing him on television when I was in my early twenties and thinking...blimey, a group who are still popular and commercial today...from Sheffield....Sheffield!
+Sheffield is known for producing steel but it also produced rock band Def Leppard.
+There're still performing but here I am at the grave of one of the original members who didn't make it.
+He's been dead for more than he was alive.
+Until his early death Steve was a songwriter and co-lead guitarist and I can remember seeing him on television when I was in my early twenties and thinking...blimey, a group doing well globally....from Sheffield!

 You’ve just got to do some air guitar…